Aiven-Labs/GPT-persona-classifier-py/README.md

 # GPT-persona-classifier-py

-This project allows you to classify a dataset of contacts into personsa based on their job-title.
+This project allows you to classify a dataset of contacts into personas based on their job-title.

 ## Dependencies